 Learn how the Hilton Honors rewards program works, including how to earn and redeem points to get the most value.

-Since the Hilton Hotel network includes properties in many locations around the globe, joining the Hilton Honors program and earning Hilton Honors points might be an item worth putting on your itinerary.
+Since the Hilton Hotel network includes properties in numerous locations around the globe, joining the Hilton Honors program and earning Hilton Honors points might be an item worth putting on your itinerary, especially for superfans of the brand.

 What is Hilton Honors?